John Elwes (politician): Later years

 Towards the end of his life, Elwes grew feverish and restless, hoarding small quantities of money in different places, continually visiting all the places of deposit to see that they were safe.
 He began suffering from delusion, fearing that he would die in poverty.
 In the night, he was heard struggling with imaginary robbers, crying: "I will keep my money!
 I will!
 Don't rob me!
 Oh, don't!"
-When asked who was there?, Elwes would reply: "Sir, I beg your pardon, my name is Elwes, I have been unfortunate enough to be robbed in this house, which I believe is mine, of all the money I have in the world of five guineas and a half, and half a crown."
+When asked who was there, Elwes would reply: "Sir, I beg your pardon, my name is Elwes, I have been unfortunate enough to be robbed in this house, which I believe is mine, of all the money I have in the world of five guineas and a half, and half a crown."
 The family doctor was sent for, and, looking at the dying miser, was heard to remark: "That man, with his original strength of constitution, and lifelong habits of temperance, might have lived twenty years longer, but for his continual anxiety about money."
 Even his barrister, who drew up his £800,000 will, was forced to undertake his writings in the firelight by the dying man's bedside in order to save the cost of a candle.

 Elwes was known to sleep in the same worn garments he wore during the day.
 He was discovered one morning between the sheets with his tattered shoes on his feet, an old torn hat on his head, and a stick in his hand.
 It was in this condition he died on 26 November 1789.
 His burial took place in Stoke-by-Clare.
-After having lived on only £50 a year, Elwes left £500,000 (Approx £74,207,558 as of 2018) to his two sons who were born out of wedlock, George and John, (whom he loved but would not educate, believing that "putting things into people's heads is the sure way to take money out of their pockets") and the rest to his nephew.
+After having lived on only £50 a year, Elwes left £500,000 (approximately £81,000,000 as of 2021) to his two illegitimate sons, George and John (whom he loved but would not educate, believing that "putting things into people's heads is the sure way to take money out of their pockets"), and the rest to his nephew.

 The following summary of his character by Edward Topham, his friend and biographer:

-"his public character lives after him pure and without stain.
+"...His public character lives after him pure and without stain.
 In private life, he was chiefly an enemy to himself.
 To others, he lent much; to himself, he denied everything.
 But in the pursuit of his property, or in the recovery of it, I have it not in my remembrance one unkind thing that ever was done by him."

 Besides being a member of Parliament, Elwes's accomplishments include financing the construction of a significant amount of Georgian London, including Portman Place, Portman Square, and parts of Oxford Circus, Piccadilly, Baker Street and Marylebone.